 - Keep cropping in mind.
-Instagram wants you to upload a 110×110 image, but that’s going to be cut down to a tiny circle.
+Instagram wants you to upload a 110 x 110 image, but that’s going to be cut down to a tiny circle.
 What looks great as a perfectly square image but not be a great fit in a more circular form.
 Be conscious of the when creating the picture, and remember that the corners are all going to be rounded out.
-Plan for that when you’re designing your profile picture.
+Plan for that and use an image cropper when you’re designing your profile picture.

 Does My Instagram Profile Picture Really Matter?

 Your Instagram profile picture can seem so physically small, but it does matter for several key reasons.

 The first is that it can add immense credibility to your account.
 You want people who see your profile picture to have no doubt that your business is a legitimate operation.